Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Allocate One Number - IAP.md

 ### Inputs

-The following table lists the inputs to the Transformation Project:
+The following table lists the inputs for **Allocate One Number - IAP**:

 <table>
   <thead>